An Implementation Plan is a documentation of the steps taken by a company or organization to execute a strategic plan.

 Offers transparency and builds trust

-A well-documented implementation plan illustrates where available resources are directed within an organization.
+A well-documented plan of implementation illustrates where available resources are directed within an organization.
 This enhances transparency between management and clients, and stakeholders.
 The stakeholders can also trust management as they can see how effectively their resources are being utilized.

 With a plan of implementation in place, all team members and management are held accountable if they do not fulfill their project obligations.
 In addition, after completing a project, the plan is used to determine if the resources allocated to a project were effectively utilized.